Set up Microsoft Power Platform self-service analytics to export Power Platform inventory and usage data (preview)

 Follow these steps to set up the data lake.

-Sign in to the Power Platform admin center as an Azure AD global admin, select Export to Azure Data Lake, and then select Power Apps.
+Sign in to the Power Platform admin center as an Azure AD global admin, select Export to Azure Data Lake, and then select Power Apps or Cloud flows.

 Set Enable tenant-level analytics to On.